 \end{theorem}

 The proof of the above theorem will be given in the concluding section \S\ref{pf last}.
-It is worthwhile mentioning that according to an anonymous referee's statement, the above result can be proven as a consequence of some work on categorifications in \cite{BLW} or \cite{BG}.
+It is worthwhile mentioning that according to some anonymous referee's statements, there is an alternative proof via some work on categorifications as in \cite{BLW} and \cite{BG}.